darrenaddy/1/content/Machine/econo-framer/index.md

 singleTag: ""
 thisCategoryHeading: "For Stick and Modular Builders"
 categoryHeadingURL: "for-wood-builders"
-summary: "Whether you are looking for a simple component machine, or an entire modular line, Triad surely has just what you need."
+summary: "The Econo-Framer is our most economical motorized framing table, redesigned for plant or job site usage."
 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"
 testimonialAuthor: "Name of who said it (found in Front Matter) Goes Here"